github/opensource.guide/overviews/pages/index.md

 ---

 <a id="intro" title="Intro" class="toc-item"></a>
-GitHub Pages are public webpages freely hosted and easily published.
+GitHub Pages are public webpages freely hosted and easily published through GitHub.
 The quickest way to get up and running is by using the Automatic Page Generator to do the first set of content creation and styling for you.
 Once created, you have your choice of working in the environment that is most comfortable for you: Web, on your Desktop with GitHub for Windows or Mac apps, or terminal.

 ![pages-home-page](https://f.cloud.github.com/assets/45141/1651846/be1eeb0e-5af3-11e3-888f-350f75f724d4.png)